ImDanyul/rps-game/README.md

 No errors found when testing on W3C CSS Validator <http://jigsaw.w3.org/css-validator/validator$link>

-No errors found whent testing on W3C HTML Validator  <https://validator.w3.org/nu/>
+No errors found when testing on W3C HTML Validator  <https://validator.w3.org/nu/>

 No errors were found when passing through the official  <https://jshint.com/>